nikitabobko/brew-install-path/README.md

 Usage: brew install-path [-h|--help] [-v|--version] [--cask|--formula] [OTHER_OPTIONS]... [--] <PATH>...

 Options:
-  -h, --help        Print this help and exit
-  -v, --version     Print version and exit
-  --cask            Treat all named arguments as casks --formula         Treat all named arguments as formulas
+  -h, --help               Print this help and exit -v, --version            Print version and exit --cask                   Treat all named arguments as casks --formula, --formulae    Treat all named arguments as formulas

 All other options are forwarded to 'brew install'
 ```